wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 18 Inasmuch as it happened on the twentieth day of the second month of the same year , that a certain strong vessel called the Constitution , commanded by the brave Stewart , fell in with two of the strong ships of the king , and compelled them both , in the space of forty minutes , to strike the red cross of Britain to the stars of Columbia.

-19 And the slain and wounded of the king's ships were seventy and seven ; of the men of Columbia three were slain and twelve maimed ; and the names of the vessels of Britain were the Cyane and the Levant ; but the Levant was retaken in a neutral port ,* by two strong ships of the king.
+19 And the slain and wounded of the king's ships were seventy and seven ; of the men of Columbia three were slain and twelve maimed ; and the names of the vessels of Britain were the Cyane and the Levant ; but the Levant was retaken in a neutral port ,* by two strong ships of the king.**

+* Porto Prava.

+** Acasta and Newcastle.

 20 Now the valiant Stewart and his brave men gat great praise for their deeds , even the great Sanhedrim of the people honored them , and gave them twenty thousand pieces of silver.

 21 In the same month the gallant Boyle , commanding the privateer Chasseur , captured the St. Lawrence , a fighting vessel of the king , in the fourth part of an hour.

-* Porto Prava.
-** Acasta and Newcastle.

 [287]

 22 And the killed and wounded of the St. Lawrence were thirty and eight ; and the Chasseur had five slain and eight maimed.

-23 Moreover , it came to pass , on the twenty-third day of the next month , that another fighting vessel of the king , called the Penguin , was taken by the Hornet , a strong vessel of Columbia , commanded by a man of valor and coinage , whose sur-name was Biddle.
+23 Moreover , it came to pass , on the twenty-third day of the next month , that another fighting vessel of the king , called the Penguin , was taken by the Hornet , a strong vessel of Columbia , commanded by a man of valor and courage , whose sur-name was Biddle.

 24 However , the battle was a bloody one , and the vessels kept their engines of destruction fiercely in motion , for about the space of half an hour before the flag of Britain was lowered to the stripes of Columbia.